 On June 1, 2021, LUMA assumed operation and maintenance responsibility for the Puerto Rico Electric Power Authority's (PREPA) Transmission and Distribution System (T&D System) as specified in the Puerto Rico Transmission and Distribution Operating and Maintenance Agreement (T&D OMA) between PREPA, the Puerto Rico Public-Private Partnerships Authority (P3A), and LUMA.
-Since commencement of operations, LUMA has executed multiple federally and non-federally funded initiatives in the transmission, distribution, substations, IT/telecom, buildings, and environmental asset categories (T&D Projects).
+Upon commencement of operations, LUMA has executed multiple federally and non-federally funded initiatives in the transmission, distribution, substations, IT/telecom, buildings, and environmental asset categories (T&D Projects).

-In accordance with the Resolution and Order dated June 13, 2024, the Puerto Rico Energy Bureau (PREB) required LUMA to develop an aggressive preliminary plan for system improvements to affect the quality of electric service.
+In accordance with the Resolution and Order dated June 13, 2024, the Puerto Rico Energy Bureau (PREB) required LUMA to develop an aggressive preliminary plan for system improvements to affect the reliability of electric service.
 This document provides a current analysis of the electrical system, programs and initiatives identified to repair and make these improvements, including cost estimates necessary and forecasted funding sources.
-Additionally, the Plan includes a timeline with reliability improvement projections, Vegetation Management initiatives and the Accelerated Storage Addition Program (ASAP).
-LUMA will supplement this plan with further detail as appropriate.
+Additionally, the Plan includes a timeline with reliability improvement projections, Vegetation Management and Vegetation Clearing initiatives and the Accelerated Storage Addition Program (ASAP).